 I had become an independent dude having the time of my life.
 It’s a mysterious kind of a sensation, when You’re together with a group of young people, who each have overcome their fears and decided to test their luck in Australia.
 To get a taste of the Australian dream.
 For the first time in their lives, they were truly free.
 You can’t get that feeling anywhere else.
 I also acquired a small South-Korean girlfriend for myself and the last thing on my mind was the future.
 A pretty good lifestyle, if fun is all You’re looking for in life.

 But like everything in life – nothing ever lasts.
 The gang slowly fell apart.
 Some moved on to other cities, others rented a house and so on.
 Even my Korean girlfriend left for Tasmania.
-This gave me time to focus on my Estonian blog ‘The adventures of IVAN’, which slowly started picking up readers from all over Estonia.
+This gave me time to focus on my Estonian travel blog.
+I wanted to stay anonymous, so I created an alter ego for myself.
+I became IVAN.
+‘The adventures of IVAN’ started slowly picking up readers from all over Estonia.
 A lot of my old friends began contacting me about moving to Australia.
 I went into full details with all of them, in hopes of breaking them free from their daily struggles, but none of them ever took the advice.
 Then one day I was contacted by GLive.
 By then I wasn’t really into advising anyone else, but I found myself bored one night, so I gave him a chance.
-Told him everything he needed to know to come to Australia and then I just kind of forgot about it.
+Told him everything he needed to know to move to Australia and then I just kind of forgot all about it.

 A couple weeks went by, until suddenly, I got a phone call.
 It was him.
 I was thinking something along the lines of ‘WTF!?
 Impossible.’
 So I pick up the call and he only asked for my address.
 And I shit You not.
 As I arrived back from my exhausting work-day in construction, there he was – standing in front of the hostel with his luggage, completely oblivious to what he just got himself into.
 He conquered his fears and took the leap of faith.
 I had not seen that dude in 2,5 years, so I was completely stunned for a while…